alfred_ vs Google CC: Which AI Email Agent Is Better? (2026)

 Quick Definition

-Google CC a free experimental AI agent from Google Labs that sends a 'Your Day Ahead' briefing email to your Gmail inbox each morning.
-It connects to Gmail, Google Calendar, Google Drive, and the web to summarize your schedule, key updates, and tasks.
-Google CC tells you what's happening but takes no action on your behalf.
+Google CC an experimental AI agent from Google Labs that sends a 'Your Day Ahead' briefing email to your Gmail inbox each morning.
+It connects to Gmail, Google Calendar, Google Drive, and the web to summarize your schedule, key updates, and tasks, and can prepare email drafts and calendar links when you ask.
+It briefs you and drafts on request, but it does not autonomously handle your inbox.

 Quick Definition